file-format/Products/content/en/diagram/javascript/gojs/index.md

-<p>A very powerful JavaScript library that gives software developers the ability to generate and manipulate diagrams, charts as well as graphs inside their own JavaScript applications.
-The library has included support for built-in layouts such as tree layout, radial as well as layered digraph layout, and some custom layouts.
+<p>A powerful JavaScript library that gives software developers the ability to generate and manipulate diagrams, charts as well as graphs inside their own JavaScript applications.
+The library supports built-in layouts such as tree layout, radial as well as layered digraph layout, and some custom layouts.
 The library can be easily used in a web browser or server-side in Node or Puppeteer.</p>
-<p>The GoJS library is very flexible and allows developers to make a number of different types of diagrams, such as flowcharts, medical diagrams, organizational charts, design tools, planning tools, state charts, Sankey diagrams, industrial processes, visual languages, and so on.</p>
+<p>The GoJS library is flexible and allows developers to make a number of different types of diagrams, such as flowcharts, medical diagrams, organizational charts, design tools, planning tools, state charts, Sankey diagrams, industrial processes, visual languages, and so on.</p>
-<p>The library offers very powerful interactive features such as drag and drop elements of a diagram, copy and paste contents, tooltips, context menus, using templates, data binding support, event handlers, automatic layouts, applying customizable animations, and many more.
+<p>The library offers powerful interactive features such as drag and drop elements of a diagram, copy and paste contents, tooltips, context menus, using templates, data binding support, event handlers, automatic layouts, applying customizable animations, and many more.
 You can also render the HTML Canvas element and export it to SVG as well as other image formats.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}